man-vs-electron/datapanels/README.md

   the path to a text file with one line per quotation

 ## StockPanel
-The StockPanel display information about a single stock.
-This information is downloaded using the yfinance library.
+The StockPanel display information about a list of stocks.
+Data about one stock is shown at a time and the specific stock shown is rotated around on a regular basis.

 The parameters include:
-* ticker - The symbol for the stock of interest
+* tickers - A list of symbols to watch
-* update_rate_sec - How many seconds to wait before updating the data.
+* data_update_rate_sec - How many seconds to wait before updating the data.
+* ticker_change_rate_sec - The number of seconds to wait between each automated stock change.
 * proxyserver - A proxy server to use (if you are behind a firewall)
-* delayrange - An integer with the maximum time to add to update_rate_sec before updating.
-This helps to spread out the calls of the different panels so that they are not all calling out at once.